 Knives take on many shapes and sizes.
 As tools, their designs sometimes focus on specific tasks.
 In the case of the drawknife, it is designed for woodworking.
-I cannot tell you much about the tool’s origins but in its modern iteration it has not changed much for hundreds of years.
+Drawknives have been found to date back to the Viking era more than a millennium ago.

-The design itself takes many different shapes for many different purposes.
+The design itself takes many different shapes for a variety of purposes.
 At times, it is not referred to as a drawknife but, at first glance, you can see the relationship and how a number of tools can be considered part of the same family.
 As with any tool, different cultures have different interpretations of how the tool should be designed.
-For this article we will examine the drawknife and its different forms, how it is used and simple tips for its safety and care.

-When working with narrow stock no more than 2 inches wide, it is easy enough to draw the knife straight back toward you.
-On wider stock it is better to skew the knife.
+When working with a narrow stock up to two inches wide, it’s easy enough to draw the knife straight back toward you.
+On wider stock, it is better to skew the knife.
 Skewing the knife provides a leading edge and causes less resistance during the cut.
 When working with hardwoods you want to keep the cut light, as the dense grain provides more resistance and bogs the knife down.

 Learning to use a drawknife properly is a bit like working a puzzle.
 The easiest way to make a cut is to work the facets of the material.
 For instance, say we are working on a piece that is square.
 To shape the piece to the required size it is easier to work the corners down, creating more corners until you get to your desired shape.
 By working the flats, you must use more energy and struggle to make a cut.

 Woodworking drawknives come in a variety of shapes and sizes.
-The two main types I have used are an English and German style.
+The two main types I have used: English and German.
 The English style has a blade that bares a slight arch and the handles are on the same plane as the blade.
 German-style knives have handles that sit lower than the blade and the blade tends to be straight.
 The knives’ handles can vary.
 Most of mine have a pear-like shape.
 There are other styles like a round knob style, which is a ball shape.

 Specialty styles of knives include any drawknife that is shaped to obtain a specific result.
 A cooper’s knife is shaped to accommodate the making of barrel staves.
 I also have a handle-making knife.
 The handle-making knife is a tight arch designed to make handles for things like brooms or garden implements.
 The basic shape is a half circle, so instead of trying to round a piece off by angling a number of cuts, you get a piece of wood close to size and simply let the knife shape it.